 Passio was a devoted Satanist who apparently got kicked out of his coven.
 His current world view was lifted from David Icke.
 According to Icke, the central banks are run by shapeshifting aliens from another dimension.
 Passio’s version is a bit different as it revolves around a satanic conspiracy.
 Demonizing old money is a misdirection because most of these elites worship in mainstream religion, something they already own and control, even if they do play around with occult ritual in secret societies like freemasonry and college fraternities.
 Passio’s satanic conspiracy and Icke’s alien conspiracy serve to place a protective bubble over the real story because these satanists and aliens don’t exist.

 Passio’s theories are rife with errors of judgment.
 He supports the idea that soma of the Rig Veda is a reference to a mushroom (and not cannabis).
 He supports the idea anger is an expression of “true spirituality.”
-He supports the idea the covid pandemic is a psyop and advises people not to wear masks.
-He supports the idea we must arm ourselves and wage violence in the name of protecting our freedom.
+He supports the idea the covid pandemic is a psyop but provides zero evidence to support this claim.

 Satanism and Christianity are flip sides of the same coin and obey the same rules.
 You can worship a benevolent deity or some power deity, but both are entirely in your imagination.
 The important thing about magic is it only works on believers.
 Magic manipulates telepathic energy and that energy runs through us all naturally.
 You can’t do ceremonies without it.
 But magic can be twisted by predators and deployed to ensnare acolytes.
 Some people crave the comfort of a guru, just like they crave belief in eternal life and want desperately to reunite with past loved ones.
 In reality, nothing is eternal and the dead are gone.
 And paying a psychic won’t bring them back.
 There’s no heaven nor hell, nor any sort of nirvana afterlife.
 To be truly enlightened, one must accept this uncertainty and stop seeking magic formulas, incantations and gurus.